-With some good news for a change, the YoY PPI for finished consumer foods fell from its recent April peak of 34.6 to 29.3 — still an incredibly staggering number considering that’s still nearly over twice as high as the prior highest YoY increase on record (15.6 percent in August 2010-2011).
+The YoY PPI for finished consumer foods has eclipsed its previous peak from April 2022 of 34.6, now at 38.9 percent in November — remaining at or over twice as high as the previous highest YoY increase on record before 2022 (15.6 percent in August 2010-2011).

 Restaurant operators must understand the costs they're up against if they want to optimize performance, turn a profit, and scale their business.

 The University of Michigan Surveys of Consumers provides a snapshot on consumer sentiment across the U.S.

 The measure consumer's current sentiment remained unchanged from September to October 2022, having slight 1.3 percent increase.
 However, consumer expect a grimmer future and more pain before economic conditions improve, as consumer sentiment toward year-ahead expected business conditions declined by 19%.

 “Overall sentiment remains low by historical standards and remains consistent with a recession to come,” said U-M economist Joanne Hsu, director of the surveys.
 “Continued declines in sentiment for higher-income consumers is worrisome given how much consumption spending they drive, and their dismal views are unlikely to abate given ongoing turbulence in financial markets.”

 Any cratering in purchasing power for higher-income consumers could signal an impact in restaurant spend for pricer restaurant segments.
 However, the data shows that consumers rarely withdraw their restaurant spend entirely.
 They instead trade down to more cost-efficient, value-focused options.

 Customers trade down rather than out during turbulent times

 There’s a common thread in data from past inflationary times and prior recessions — consumers look to trade down to more value-based options rather than trade out of restaurants entirely.